 Long term and permanent storage labels

-Removable labels are designed to withstand the wears and tears of shipping while still being easy to remove without damaging the surface or causing damage to the label itself.
+Removable labels are designed to withstand the wears and tears of package shipment while still being easy to remove without damaging the surface or causing damage to the label itself.
 They use specialised adhesives, made to offer a secure yet temporary bond to the application.
 Some removable labels are designed to be removed and re-used.
 Due to their flexibility and specialised design, removable labels are often more costly than permanent ones.
 Over time, the adhesive used for removable labels begins to act more like a permanent adhesive and the label can become difficult to remove.
 It is important that the adhesive used provides easy removal for the period of time required for your application.

 Removable labels are versatile and can be used on most surfaces, however, they do not perform well when exposed to moisture, extreme temperatures or corrosive metals.